Published on

 result = await session.call_tool("fetch_news", arguments={"q": "news topic or query"})

-Tooling
+Inspector Tooling

 MCP Inspector

-Claude Desktop Demo
+Demo in Claude Desktop

 Once Claude for Desktop is installed, we need to configure it for our MCP server.
 To do this, open Claude for Desktop App configuration at ~/Library/Application Support/Claude/claude_desktop_config.json in a text editor.